vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 * Support for additional trace formats, probably OpenTelemetry first
 * Profile support
-* Ingest traces from app directly
+* Ingest traces from Datadog tracing libraries directly
 * Opentelemetry exporter support (the Datadog export would probably be easily supported once this RFC has been implemented as it's using the same [Datadog endpoint as the trace agent](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/04f97ec/exporter/datadogexporter/config/config.go#L288-L290)